Żubrówka: Etymology and brand

 In Polish, the word turówka is officially used for bison grass, while the name żubrówka has been used in folk terminology and colloquially.
 The name comes from the term zubr (żubr, [ʐubr]), the word for the European bison in many Slavic languages and Baltic languages.

 The brands Zubrovka and Żubrówka are registered by Sojuzplodoimport in Russia and Roust International in Poland.

+Types

+In Poland, the Żubrówka brand is also used to label other vodkas that are not żubrówka.
+Thirteen different varieties have appeared on the market under this brand: